I. If You Need to Calm Down Right Now

-A practical, quick reference for the most evidence-supported breathing techniques, organized by what you need.
+A practical, quick reference for the most evidence-supported breathing techniques, organised by what you need.
 For deeper coverage of any technique, the full Encyclopedia of Breathing Techniques continues below this section.

 Default assumption for every technique on this page: breathe through your nose, into your belly (diaphragmatically), unless the technique specifies otherwise.